spassvogel/gilles-game/docs/thoughts.md

 23/06/2019 HELP
-[ ] Each screen should get a contexualized help window [ ] HTML elements can receive a 'data-help' attribute with a
+[ ] Each screen should get a contexualized help window [ ] HTML elements can receive a 'data-help' attribute with a key to refer to the localisation file

 30/06/2019 GAME TICK QUEST UPDATE
 [x] Move gameTick from quest reducer into 'controllers'